Building Innovation Hub Logo

 For buildings that can receive an ENERGY STAR score, a building will not meet the standards if, based on its 2019 energy benchmarking data, its score is less than the ENERGY STAR score standard listed for their property type.

-Past Deadline: Owners of buildings that do not meet the Standard for their property type and meet specific criteria may request to use their 2018 energy benchmarking data or adjust their standard by submitting a variance request to DOEE by January 1, 2022.
-Please see the DOEE website to see if you qualify for a variance.
+Past Deadline: Owners of buildings that do not meet the Standard for their property type and meet specific criteria were allowed to request to use their 2018 energy benchmarking data or adjust their standard by submitting a variance request to DOEE by January 1, 2022.
+Please see the DOEE website for qualifications for a variance.

-The updates to the final updated benchmarking rules include lowering the size threshold for buildings covered by the benchmarking requirements, establishing new third-party data verification requirements, and addressing changes from other laws and the ENERGY STAR Portfolio Manager tool.
+The latest benchmarking rules include lowering the size threshold for buildings covered by the benchmarking requirements, establishing new third-party data verification requirements, and addressing changes from other laws and the ENERGY STAR Portfolio Manager tool.

 Size thresholds.
 Buildings of the following sizes would be required to commence benchmarking their performance as follows: